wilsoncwhuang/wilsoncwhuang.github.io/_posts/2022-09-09-all to all shortest path algorithms implementation.md

 6. ***Dial's algorithm*** -PAPE

 ## Results
-You can find the code, instructions, and output result here: <a href="https://github.com/wilsoncwhuang/All-to-all-shortest-path-algorithms-implementation">https://github.com/wilsoncwhuang/All-to-all-shortest-path-algorithms-implementation</a>
+You can find the code, instructions, and output results here: <a href="https://github.com/wilsoncwhuang/All-to-all-shortest-path-algorithms-implementation">https://github.com/wilsoncwhuang/All-to-all-shortest-path-algorithms-implementation</a>

 The output files show that BF and PAPE are the most efficent, while FWA and FWG are the most inefficient.
-Moreover, Dijkstra's algorithm perform better when data is store in binary heap.
+Moreover, Dijkstra's algorithm performs better when data is stored in binary heap.
 This result corresponds to the complexity of each algorithm.